apierr/javascript-unit-testing-lecture/README.md

 ## Course Description

-When building modern web-applications, it's typically considered best-practice to include [unit testing](http://en.wikipedia.org/wiki/Unit_testing) as a part of your development process.
+When building modern web-applications, it is typically considered best-practice to include [unit testing](http://en.wikipedia.org/wiki/Unit_testing) as a part of your development process.
-Such testing helps us to uncover problems early, reducing the effort required in fixing those defects, provide developers with a level of self-documenting code, and gives us a higher-level of quality of software.
+Such a testing helps us to bring to light some problems early, reducing the effort required in fixing those defects, providing developers with a level of self-documenting code, and giving us a higher-level of software quality.

 In this course, we learn how to write unit testing for [Backbone.js](http://backbonejs.org/) web applications using two popular JavaScript testing frameworks: [QUnit](http://qunitjs.com/) and [Jasmine](http://pivotal.github.io/jasmine/).
 QUnit is a javascript test-driven development ([TDD](http://en.wikipedia.org/wiki/Test-driven_development)) framework while
-Jasmine is a javascript behavior-driven development ([BDD](http://en.wikipedia.org/wiki/Behavior-driven_development)) framework from Pivotal Labs.
+Jasmine is a javascript behavior-driven development ([BDD](http://en.wikipedia.org/wiki/Behavior-driven_development)) framework from Pivotal LabAs.

-Firstly, we explain exactly what is unit testing, why use it and what TDD and DBB are and the difference between them.
+Firstly, we will precisely explain what unit testing is, why to use it, what TDD and DBB are and the difference between them.

-Secondly we look in details to QUnit and Jasmine.
+Secondly, we will analyze in detail QUnit and Jasmine.
-Among the other things you will learn: how to make assertions, how to add structure to assertions, how to write fixtures, how to test user interface elements, what are and how to write *suites*, *specifications* (specs) and *spies*.
+Among other things you will learn, there are the following abilities: how to make assertions, how to add a structure to assertions, how to write fixtures, how to test user interface elements, what *suites*, *specifications* (specs) and *spies* are and how to write them.

-Then, in this course we will use both BDD with TDD to write unit tests for a Backbone application.
+Then, in this course we will use both BDD and TDD to write unit tests for a Backbone application.

-Finally, this course will covers other important aspects of testing, such as performance, stress, security in order to verify that a  page with a large amount of JavaScript has no memory leaks, and that the application maintains its functional and performance expectations across multiple browsers.
+Finally, this course will cover other important aspects of testing, such as performance, stress, security in order to verify that a  page with a large amount of JavaScript has no memory leaks, and that the application maintains its functional and performance expectations across multiple browsers.